Museums, Galleries and Contemporary Culture MA

 The course concentrates on professional practice and you will work closely with institutions such as Tate Britain and the Museum of London, and conduct case studies into creative projects run by organisations as diverse as the Victoria and Albert Museum, smaller independent galleries and London-based festivals and arts organisations.
 Classes are taught off-site at other institutions, and involve professionals from the sector as much as possible to give you an understanding of vocational issues and a close involvement in the workplace.

 You will examine key issues and themes in the museums and gallery sector, and explore how these are dealt with not just in theory, but also on a day-to-day basis by leading institutions.
 You will learn about the challenges faced by museums and galleries, how they confront them and how they are developing innovative practices in relation to their collections, exhibitions and audiences.
-For example, sessions address how institutions use internet resources for learning and to promote their collections, new approaches to understanding arts audiences, and collaborations between creative arts organisations and museums.

 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

-Choose five from:
+Choose five modules from:

 Curating Contemporary Art